-So, as a precaution, I always write “from” and then cross the return address, just in case (as shown on the picture of the envelope featured above).
+So, as a precaution, when sending a letter internationally, I always write “from” and then cross the return address, just in case (as shown on the picture of the envelope featured above)

 Voilà, I hope this article will help you next time you write a letter in French.
 I post new articles every week, so make sure you subscribe to the French Today newsletter – or follow me on Facebook, Twitter and Pinterest.